HOW TO APPLY FOR THE J.D. PROGRAM

 Submit Your Application

-Fill out the required online application form and submit it, along with your $50 nonrefundable application fee (paid by debit card, credit card or online check), through LSAC.
+Submit the required online application form on lsac.org, along with your $50 nonrefundable application fee (paid by debit card, credit card or online check).
 Keep a copy of your application for your personal files.

 Credential Assembly Service